ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

   applications:
   - name:    example-helloworld-nodejs
     routes:
-    - route: example-helloworld-nodejs.mybluemix.net
+    - route: example-helloworld-nodejs.appdomain.cloud
     memory:  128M
     services:
       - example-psql
   ```

 - Change the route value to something unique.
-The route that you choose determines the subdomain of your application's URL: <host>.mybluemix.net.
+The route that you choose determines the subdomain of your application's URL:`<host>.appdomain.cloud`.
 - Change the name value.
 The value that you choose is the name of the app as it appears in your {{site.data.keyword.cloud_notm}} dashboard.
 - Update the services value to match the name or [Cloud Foundry alias](#create-alias) of your {{site.data.keyword.databases-for-postgresql}} service.